ChatGPT vs Averi AI for Content Marketing: Tips, Tricks, and Traps to Avoid

 1. ChatGPT: "Create a detailed outline for an article about content repurposing for time-strapped marketers"

-2. Review the structure, adjust based on your strategic priorities
+2. You: Review the structure, adjust based on your strategic priorities

 3. ChatGPT: "Now draft section 2, focusing on [specific angle from your experience]"